Rohit-B-Kadam/Angular-Notes/Assignment/README.md

 Create array of books information in service and write one function which returns this array.
 From each separate component display specific information.

-### 4. Create angular application which contains three routing navigations as Operating Systems, Programming Languages, Databases.
+### 4. Create angular application which contains three routing navigations as Operating Systems, Programming Languages, Databases

 Display specific information when user click any option as